kotari/xpath_json/readme.md

 # Describe xpath_json project and how to use it to extract values from json
 ## Goal
-Simplify extracting data from JSON using xpath like approach Here I chose the delimiter to be **'/'** and not **'.'** as document can have a '.' in the key attribute
+Simplify extracting data from JSON using xpath like approach.

+Here I choose the delimiter to be **'/'** and not **'.'** as document can have a **'.'** in the key attribute
+## How to extract data
+Below exmaples are based on the sample provided below

+To extract spouse firstName
+'''
+xpath_json.extract('spouse/firstName', input) #Extracts Spouse firstName
+'''
 ### Sample Data
 ```
+input =
 {
     "firstName": "John",
     "lastName": "Smith",